aws/amazon-documentdb-jdbc-driver/src/markdown/sql/sql-limitations.md

 # SQL Support and Limitations

 ## Basic Query Format
-The driver supports `SELECT` statements of the general form (using BNF notation):
+The driver supports `SELECT` statements of the general form:
 ```
 SELECT [ ALL | DISTINCT ] { * | projectItem [, projectItem ]* }
    FROM tableExpression